This old man carving provides the added challenge of carving crossed hands, a wide leg stance, and ears.

 I love carving at the shore (what we call the beach in New Jersey) because the humidity from the ocean makes the wood so soft and easy to carve.
 I easily carried my supplies in a Zip Lock bag (knife, homemade mini-strop, and wood block).
 I did forget my magic marker, but had a pencil in my beach bag.
 So my guidelines are a little lighter for this tutorial.

 Carving little caricatures is a great way to experiment with different expressions and stances that you can easily adapt for larger pieces.
 Plus they carve up fast, which is great for those who like to jump from one project to another quickly!

 To make this little old man carving, you will need a wood block that is 1 x 1 x 4 inches (2.5 x 2.5 x 10.2 cm).
-You can easily increase the size of the template with a photocopier.
+You may have toincrease the size of the template with a photocopier to fit your wood block.
+Want to go bigger?
 Simply double or triple the measurements.

 I prefer basswood for most of my caricature carvings.
 Since I used the flat plane carving style in some places on this piece, I used a knife with a straight edge and a long blade (1 7/8 inches).
 But feel free to use whatever knife you prefer!